Tony N. Leung: Career

-Leung returned to Minnesota to practice at Faegre & Benson (now Faegre, Drinker Biddle & Reath), where he was an equity partner focusing on real estate and other business transactions until he joined the state bench.
+Leung returned to Minnesota to practice at Faegre & Benson, where he was an equity partner focusing on real estate and other business transactions until he joined the state bench.

 On July 29, 1994, Leung became Minnesota’s first judge of Asian descent when he was appointed a District Court Judge on Minnesota’s Fourth Judicial District in Hennepin County, replacing the Honorable Michael J. Davis, who had been appointed as a United States District Judge for the District of Minnesota.
 Leung, who was re-elected in 1996, 2002 and 2008, presided over a wide variety of subjects, including civil, criminal, child protection and juvenile delinquency cases.

-On April 30, 2011, Leung was sworn in as a United States Magistrate Judge for the United States District Court for the District of Minnesota.
+On April 30, 2011, Leung was sworn in as a United States magistrate judge for the United States District Court for the District of Minnesota.
 His magistrate judgeship was newly created in 2011.
 His duties include civil and criminal proceedings as well as naturalization ceremonies.
 He was appointed to his first eight-year term by District Judges of the United States District Court for the District of Minnesota and appointed to a second eight-year term in 2019.

 Leung served as the President of the Federal Bar Association Minnesota Chapter from 2019-2020.
 He was one of the co-founders of Minnesota's Chapter of the National Asian Pacific American Bar Association in 1990.
 He has served on the board of Twin Cities RISE! for 25 years, beginning in 1995, and as Chair of the Yale Alumni Schools Committee in Minneapolis since 1991.
 He was a co-founder and first Board Chair of Twin Cities Diversity in Practice in 2005.
 He is or has been on the boards of Wishes & More, Northern Star Council, Boy Scouts of America, and Lakewood Cemetery Association.
 He has been a lecturer as part of the University of St. Thomas's Great Books Seminar for business and law students since 1998.